 Regional Advocacy Director – East Houston/Gulf Coast

-Tom Kelchner joined Raise Your Hand Texas in fall 2019 as the regional advocacy director for east Houston/Gulf Coast.
+Tom Kelchner joined the Raise Your Hand Texas Foundation in fall 2019 as the regional advocacy director for east Houston/Gulf Coast.
 He served over three decades in urban and small public school settings.
 His professional experience includes serving in elementary, middle, and high school principalships, as well as leading several special education departments.
 His school and department teams developed programs resulting in significant school improvements and enhanced student well-being and achievement.
 Kelchner was instrumental in leading the development of systems supporting both academic and mental health of all students.

 Dr. Kelchner has served on numerous school, district, and community committees, working with students, parents, board trustees, superintendents, executive management and community leaders in ethnically, culturally, and economically diverse communities.
 He has served in numerous leadership roles, including as chairman of the management board of the Tri-County East Regional Day School Program for the Deaf and as president of the Dallas School Administrators Association.
 Community outreach efforts with the City of Baytown resulted in the establishment of Inclusive City Parks and Pirates’ Bay Waterpark Special Needs Nights.
 Kelchner has been active in the Baytown YMCA’s Miracle League program.